PhilyGu/STA496/README.md

 ### STA496 (Readings in Statistics)

 This is the place where I share my STA496 Learning notes and make a diary of my learning processes.
-In this research project, I would focus on Replication Study and Exploring Public Health with Statistical Learning Methods.
+In this research project, I focus on Replication Study and Exploring Public Health with Statistical Learning Methods.
 From week1 to week5, I read several chapters (approximately eight chapters) on ISLRv2, and the plan is
 + Week1&2: Chapter11 (Survival Analysis and Censored Data)
 + Week3: Chapter5 and Chapter6 (Resampling Methods, and Linear Model selection and Regularization)
 + Week4: Chapter7 and Chapter8 (Moving Beyong Linearity and Tree-Based Methods)